 We offer Masters by Research and PhD degrees on a broad range of areas of supervision topics in any of the above fields.
 Recent doctoral theses in Philosophy completed at UH include Zuzanna Rucinska’s Pretence: Role of Representations and Intersubjectivity?
 (2015), Colin Rittberg’s Methods, Goals and Metaphysics in Contemporary Set Theory (2016), Istvan Zardai’s What Are Actions?
 (2016), Neil O'Hara's 'Basic Moral Certainty and the Foundations of Morality' (2017) and Katja Behrens’ Click: Social Action in the 21st Century (2018).

 We hold a fortnightly Research Seminar with visiting speakers and have organised major international conferences.
-Most recently we hosted the European Society for Philosophy & Psychology (ESPP 2017) Conference and in 2021 will be hosting the Joint Session of the Aristotelian Society & Mind Association.
+Most recently we hosted the European Society for Philosophy & Psychology (ESPP 2017) Conference and in 2021 hosted the Joint Session of the Aristotelian Society & Mind Association.
 The University of Hertfordshire is also home to the British Wittgenstein Society, Why Philosophy Matters, and the UH Forum for Virtue & Understanding.
 In 2019 our annual Francis Bacon Lecture for the general public was given by Prof Hans-Johann Glock, on Animal Minds & Animal Morals.
-The 2020 Francis Bacon Lecture will be given by Prof Kathleen Stock.